 A group of Ultimate students who were the unfortunate victims of a previous killing game.
 They have only appeared during Tachihaki's flashbacks as he was part of their class and is heavily suggested to be responsible for their deaths.

 - All Women Are Lustful: Comes across as overly flirtatious and playful.

 - Chekhov's Gun: Her butterfly heels have become an object of importance throughout the main storyline.
 In the first chapter, Issei uses them while disguising himself as Chisa when he murdered Yukime.
-And at the end of the second trial, David brings them up to the group and how important they are before he is executed.
+And at the end of the second trial, David mentions that by touching her heels he was able to see her and her classmates as decapitated ghosts.

 - Nice Shoes: She wears blue high heels with butterfly decorations.

 - You Gotta Have Blue Hair: She has bubblegum pink hair.